+Whether you’re launching a new site or optimizing a current website, one thing is for certain, Cache is King.
 You’d be surprised how many websites aren’t caching properly.
-They subject themselves to DDoS attacks, site shutdown from seasonal traffic, and poor website experience for customers.
-In fact, we’ve had our fair share of poor site performance, which fortunately, was mostly addressed with good caching policies.
+They subject themselves to DDoS attacks, site shutdown from seasonal traffic, hidden costs related to poor search engine optimization (SEO), and poor website experience for customers.
+In fact, we’ve had our fair share of caching issues, which were addressed with good caching policies.

 Server-Side Cache